Nutritional yeast as a source of vitamin B1 (thiamine)

 Thiamine may be related to heart failure due to the diuretics taken

-A study demonstrated patients with heart failure who were given 200mg/day of thiamine for a week and found that left ventricular ejection fraction improved in 80% of the patients.[15]
+A study demonstrated patients with heart failure who were given 200mg/day of thiamine for a week found that left ventricular ejection fraction improved in 80% of the patients.[15]

 Improving memory and brain function